 The factor of $\frac{1}{12}$ has its origins in the same simple integral as that for the moment of inertia of a thin rod.
 We then have the bound

 If the average value of the squared momentum during this time is $(\hbar k)^{2},$ then for such ballistic like particle motion to be possible,

-This condition for a uniform speed semi-classical description that follows from the rigorous inequality of Eq. (\ref{mpf1}) is reminiscent of the Ioffe-Regel criterion for metallic behavior ($k_{F} \ell_{m . f . p .} \gtrsim 1$ with $k_{F}$ the Fermi wave-vector).
+This condition for a uniform speed semiclassical description that follows from the rigorous inequality of Eq. (\ref{mpf1}) is reminiscent of the Ioffe-Regel criterion for metallic behavior ($k_{F} \ell_{m . f . p .} \gtrsim 1$ with $k_{F}$ the Fermi wave-vector).
 Quantum mechanically, an inequality

 might, generally, be possible.
-That is, in deviating from the semi-classical limit, the inequality is not as restrictive.
-In the cuprates, there is no resistivity saturation \cite{saturate1,NFL,planck1,planck4,bad,badmetal} and the Ioffe-Regel bound is violated.
-When long-lived quasiparticles no longer exist, inequalities (\ref{mpf1},\ref{mpf2},\ref{mpf3},\ref{mpf4}) become void.
+That is, in deviating from the semiclassical limit, the inequality is not as restrictive.
+In the cuprates, there is no resistivity saturation \cite{saturate1,NFL,planck1,planck4,bad,badmetal} and the Ioffe-Regel bound is indeed violated.
+Whenever long-lived quasiparticles no longer exist, inequalities (\ref{mpf1},\ref{mpf2},\ref{mpf3},\ref{mpf4}) become void.

 \twocolumngrid